voxpupuli/puppet-firewalld/REFERENCE.md

 ##### <a name="zone"></a>`zone`

-Name of the zone
+Name of the zone to attach the rich rule to, exactly one of zone and policy must be supplied

+Default value: `unset`

 ### <a name="firewalld_service"></a>`firewalld_service`

 Assigns a service to a specific firewalld zone.

-`firewalld_service` will autorequire the `firewalld_zone` specified in the `zone` parameter and the `firewalld::custom_service` specified in the `service` parameter.
+`firewalld_service` will autorequire the `firewalld_zone` specified
+in the `zone` parameter or the `firewalld_policy` specified in the `policy` parameter and the `firewalld::custom_service` specified in the `service` parameter.
 There is no need to manually add dependencies for this.

 #### Examples